How to Visit China on a Budget: 2026 Cost Guide

 Short answer: no. China is one of the most affordable long-haul destinations for Western travelers.
 Based on an analysis of over 500 traveler reports, here is what you will actually spend:

-StyleDaily CostHotel/NightMeals/DayWho Is This For
+StyleDaily CostHotel/NightMeals/DayAttractions/DayTransport/DayWho Is This For

 The sweet spot for most travelers: $50-80/day.
 That gets you a private room in a clean Chinese chain hotel, three proper meals (mostly local food), metro rides, and a couple of attraction tickets.
 At this level, China is cheaper than almost any European or North American destination.
+A comparable trip to Italy or Japan would cost $120-180/day โ€” China is roughly 40-50% cheaper for the same experience level.

 Real People, Real Budgets: Three Traveler Stories